 You can view video and control your DVR remotely by connecting via Ethernet.
-There is an eSATA port that can be used to record video or archive to external hard disk drives, and there are two USB ports that can be used to upgrade the system or copy video clips to external hard disk and flash drives.
+There are eSATA and iSCSI ports that can be used to record or archive video to external hard disk drives, and there are two USB ports that can be used to upgrade the system or copy video clips to external hard disk and flash drives.